nachocaru/xaprb.com/content/blog/2005-10-03-understanding-sql-joins.md

 SQL is a functional language.
 Try to think of a SELECT statement as a function.
 That is, a mathematical function, or mapping, which -- this is important -- *maps an input to an output*.
 When you select data from a table, think of the table as a source.
 Data streams out of the table.
 If it helps you, think of a little grinding cog icon.
 Then it streams out of the cog onto your screen as a familiar tabular result set.
 The cog is the SELECT statement, the function.
 It *transforms* the data.
 Maybe it just passes it straight through, but it really is a mapping of input to output.
 (By the way, if you take this approach when programming in XSLT or LISP, you will grasp things much more easily.)

 A join is a SELECT statement with multiple data sources.
 The data streams from those sources into your cog icon, and a single stream flows out again.
 A SELECT statement always has one and only one output.
 (Why?
-Think of a function&#8230; think back to your math classes).
+Think of a function... think back to your math classes).
 Joins are functions that perform matching between data streams.
 The matching is necessary to merge the multiple input streams into a single output.

 Let's look at two tables of data, `apples` and `oranges`.